I have decided to join BTSA on an adventure! How do I reserve a space?

 - Entrance to museums and archeological sites on itinerary.

-- Guided explanations by expert local English-speaking guides – at places such as Tikal, Machu Picchu, Blue Mosque, Angkor Wat.
+- Guided tour explanations by specialized, local, English-speaking guides who have all the latest information about their site – at places such as Machu Picchu, Blue Mosque, Registan, or Angkor Wat.

 - Workshops, lessons and classes (and sometimes materials) as indicated on the itinerary.

-We’ll stay in charming or best available hotels, and eat in a variety of good restaurants serving typical, local or continental cuisine.
+We’ll stay in charming boutique or best available hotels, and eat in a variety of good restaurants serving typical, local or continental cuisine.
 Usually, you will be able to order your choice of dishes from the menu in restaurants.
 Occasionally we will order family-style to enable you to try as many traditional dishes as possible.
 And sometimes we will have a picnic lunch along the route.
+We will send you information about food and translations of favorite dishes.

-Optional single supplement is available for most trips; ask how much it will be if you choose to have a single room.
+An optional single supplement is available for most trips and that price is on the website with trip price.
 If you are traveling alone, and want to share a room, we will find a friendly trip participant to be your roommate!

-If there is no roommate available for you, you will need to pay the single supplement price which varies by trip–and you will then have your own private room and bathroom.
+If there is no roommate available for you, you will need to pay the single supplement price which varies by trip–and you will then have a private room and private bathroom.
+However a single room may be smaller than a double room; you are paying for peace and quiet, not necessarily a better room!

-Please note that international airfare, alcoholic beverages, overweight luggage charges, airport departure transportation, departure taxes, and tips for porters are not included, unless noted.
+Please note that international airfare, alcoholic beverages, airport departure transportation, departure taxes, guide tips and tips for porters are usually not included, unless noted.

 If you have further questions please contact us regarding the details of the adventure you are interested in.